crillab/metrics/docs/md/wallet.md

 )
 ```

-`deltas` correspond the list of `vbew x` we want to show in the table.
+`deltas` correspond to the list of `vbew x` we want to show in the table.

 #### Static Plots